bachya/simplisafe-python/docs/usage.rst

 :meth:`Verify2FAPending  <simplipy.errors.Verify2FAPending>` exception.
 If it has
 succeeded, the :meth:`API  <simplipy.api.API>` object is ready to use.

-A common pattern in this scenario would be to loop and regularly test for authentication (eventually timing out as appropriate):
+A typical pattern in this scenario would be to loop and regularly test for authentication (eventually timing out as appropriate):

 .. code:: python